ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - **Extraordinary circumstances** for panel consideration include:
   - Newly discovered forensic evidence
   - Authenticated digital records previously inaccessible
-  - Credible third-party evidence that materially alters the factual record
+  - Credible third-party evidence materially altering the factual record
-- **Panel requirements**: Supermajority of at least 3 of 4 members; full written documentation of rationale; an additional appeals step.
+- **Panel requirements**: Supermajority of at least **3 of 4 members**, full written documentation of rationale, additional appeals step.
 - **Default position**: Respect the victim's veto unless extraordinary circumstances are demonstrated with clear, independently verifiable evidence.

 ---

-## 5. Evidence Standards
+## 5. Panel Selection via Lottery

-- **Irreversible measures** (permanent containment, permanent denial of contact) require **clear and convincing evidence**.
-- **Interim safety measures** may be enacted on **credible and corroborated information** but must undergo full independent review within 14 days and meet the higher standard before irreversible escalation.
-- All evidence, rationales, and decisions must be logged with timestamps.
+- **Pool composition**: All qualified Node members **except those in the immediate Node** of the incident.
+- **Qualification**: All pool members must complete **mandatory brief training** in trauma-informed assessment, conflict-of-interest screening, and bias awareness.
+- **Conflict-of-interest screening**: Candidates with direct relation to the parties are automatically excluded.
+- **Lottery mechanism**: Independent and auditable (cryptographic RNG or external service); documented with timestamp and seed in auditable register.
+- **Recusal and anonymity**: Panelists may recuse themselves; recusal is logged.
+Individual votes may be anonymized in public reports.
+- **Quorum and supermajority**: Minimum quorum 4 members; supermajority required for veto exceptions.
+- **Rotation**: A member may not be selected more than X times per year (e.g., 2) to distribute responsibility.
+- **Audit**: Lottery process and selections are fully auditable for independent review.

 ---

+## 6. Evidence Standards

+- **Irreversible measures** require **clear and convincing evidence**.
+- **Interim safety measures** may be enacted on **credible, corroborated information**, but must undergo full independent review within 14 days and meet higher standard before irreversible escalation.
+- All evidence, rationales, and decisions must be **timestamped and logged**.

+---

-## 6. Containment Conditions
+## 7. Containment Conditions

-- Perpetrators are **removed from proximity to the victim** while retaining **Baseline support** and humane treatment.
+- Perpetrators are **removed from proximity to the victim** while receiving **Baseline support** and humane treatment.
-- Long-term or permanent restrictions must be **periodically reviewed** (at least every 12 months) and may be modified if independent evidence and proportionality assessments justify change.
+- Long-term or permanent restrictions must be **reviewed at least every 12 months** and may be modified if independent evidence and proportionality assessments justify change.
 - Containment includes access to necessary services and guarantees against harm.

 ---

-## 7. Logging, Transparency, and Metrics
+## 8. Logging, Transparency, and Metrics

-- **Decision logs**: All actions must include a timestamped entry: report received, interim enacted, review started, decision issued, appeal filed, appeal outcome.
+- **Decision logs**: Every action includes a timestamped entry: report received, interim enacted, review started, decision issued, appeal filed, appeal outcome.
+Fields: event_type, timestamp, responsible_person, evidence_summary, decision_text, next_deadline.
-- **Auditable register**: Must be maintained with responsible decision-makers noted.
+- **Auditable register**: Exportable for independent review; used for quarterly anonymized metrics reporting.
-- **Quarterly reporting**: Aggregated, anonymized metrics on interventions, durations, and appeal outcomes must be published to Node safety dashboards.
+- **Quarterly reporting**: Aggregated, anonymized metrics on interventions, durations, and appeal outcomes published to Node safety dashboards.

 ---

-## 8. False Allegations
+## 9. False Allegations

-- Allegations found intentionally false **after thorough independent investigation** may result in proportionate accountability measures.
+- Allegations found intentionally false **after independent investigation** may result in proportionate accountability.
-- Any such measures require:
-  - High evidentiary standard (clear and convincing evidence of intentional falsehood)
+- Requirements: clear and convincing evidence of intentional falsehood, full documentation, and appeal safeguards.
-  - Transparent documentation of investigative process
-  - Full appeal safeguards
-- Sanctions for false reporting must be proportionate, narrowly tailored, and designed **to avoid chilling effects on good-faith reporting**.
+- Sanctions must be proportionate, narrowly tailored, and designed to **avoid chilling good-faith reporting**.

 ---

-## 9. Appeals and Oversight
+## 10. Appeals and Oversight

-- All actions are subject to review by **named independent decision-makers or panels**.
+- All actions are subject to review by **named independent decision-makers or lottery-selected panels**.
 - Appeals must be possible within defined timelines.
-- Independent reviewers must document rationales, evidence relied upon, proportionality assessments, and timelines for resolution.
+- Independent reviewers document rationales, evidence relied upon, proportionality assessments, and resolution timelines.

----

-## 10. Panel Selection via Lottery

-- **Lottery mechanism**: Panel members are selected via a verifiable lottery from a pre-qualified pool of Node members.
-- **Pool criteria**: Excludes members in the closest Node to the incident; all must complete short mandatory training in trauma-informed assessment and conflict-of-interest management.
-- **Conflict-of-interest screening**: Candidates declare conflicts; anyone with direct relation to the parties is excluded automatically.
-- **Secure lottery**: Must be cryptographically or independently auditable (e.g., published seed + RNG or external service) and logged with timestamp and selection details.
-- **Quorum and supermajority**: Minimum 4 members selected; supermajority (≥3 of 4) required for exceptions to victim veto.
-- **Recusal and rotation**: Panel members may recuse themselves; recusal is documented.
-Maximum number of selections per member per year (e.g., 2) to ensure rotation.
-- **Audit and transparency**: All lottery draws and decisions are logged and available for independent review.

 ---